kachi-jasperD/to-do-app2/README.md

 1. Clone repo.

-2. Double click on the index.html file.
-Then jump to bullet point (4) below.
+2. Double-click on the index.html file.
+Then skip to bullet point (4) below.

 ## OR

-2. Open on text editor preferablly visual studio code.
+2. Open a text editor, preferably visual studio code.

 3. Open the HTML file (in the editor).
-Right click on file and click Open with Live Server
+Right-click on the file and click *Open with Live Server.

 4. You can do the following:
-a.
-Create a Task
+* Create a Task
-b.
-Edit a task
+* Edit a task
-c.
-Delete a task
+* Delete a task
-d.
-Check if done.
+* Check if done

 <img width="1448" alt="Screenshot 2023-02-03 at 16 32 29" src="https://user-images.githubusercontent.com/82647525/216642926-ea559a4c-fef1-4e9a-96a1-8f9be52268fb.png">